Communication

 Step 3.
 Building the Main App

-On your end, you need to build an app that will know to (a) listen to webhook events from vcita, and (b) update vcita upon new messages or status updates that occur on the 3rd party communication channel.
+On your end, you need to build an app that will know to (a) listen to webhook events from inTandem, and (b) update inTandem upon new messages or status updates on the 3rd party communication channel.

-This app is eventually a middleware that will handle the communication between the 3rd party messaging channel and vcita's communication service.
+This app is eventually a middleware that will handle the communication between the 3rd party messaging channel and inTandem's communication service.

-The main app needs to implement the necessary routes listed in this guide under the "Communication-App Interface" appendix.
+The main app must implement the routes listed in this guide under the "Communication-app interface" appendix.

-In order to update vcita when a new message is created on the 3rd party messaging app, or when a session changed its status, etc. vcita developed a set of APIs that allow you to communicate with our communication service and perform all necessary actions.
+To update inTandem when a new message is created on the 3rd party messaging app, or when a session changed its status, etc. We developed a set of APIs that allow you to communicate with our communication service and perform all necessary actions.

 Communication API reference